Turbo Takeaways

 Seniors with Disabilities

 Seniors with disabilities may face additional challenges and may need extra help to support their needs.
-The Social Security Disability Income (SSDI) and Supplemental Security Income (SSI) programs are two options for disabled Americans that provide benefits.
+The Social Security Disability Insurance (SSDI) program provides benefits for individuals with disabilities.

 Other Resources and Support Networks for Seniors

-Seniors and their caregivers can also get support through support networks, government agencies, and nonprofit organizations.
-Your local stores and service providers may also offer senior discounts.
-Here are a few resources we recommend:
+Seniors and their caregivers can also find assistance through support networks, government agencies, and nonprofit organizations.
+Local stores and service providers may also offer senior discounts.

 Find Resources and Get Help